Essays

 Education Case Studies

 Education case studies investigate specific teaching interventions, school policies, learning environments, or student experiences.
-Sharan Merriam‘s work on qualitative case study in education is widely used at US schools of education.
-Education case studies frequently use a combination of classroom observation, teacher interviews, student focus groups, and document analysis (curriculum materials, assessment records).
-The theoretical frameworks most relevant to education case studies include sociocultural theory (Vygotsky), ecological systems theory (Bronfenbrenner), and communities of practice (Lave and Wenger).
-Career development theory in education research illustrates the kind of theoretical lens that education case studies bring to their analysis of individual learner situations.
+Sharan Merriam’s work on qualitative case study in education is widely used at US schools of education.
+These studies frequently combine classroom observation, teacher interviews, student focus groups, and document analysis.
+Relevant theoretical frameworks include sociocultural theory (Vygotsky), ecological systems theory (Bronfenbrenner), and communities of practice (Lave and Wenger).

 Seven Mistakes That Lose Marks in Case Study Essays — and How to Avoid Them